-Made with a shortbread crust, spiced apple filling, streusel topping, and homemade salted caramel, apple pie bars are just as delicious as apple pie but much simpler to make.
-You’ll love this fun twist on a classic Thanksgiving dessert!
+Made with a shortbread crust, spiced apple filling, streusel topping, and homemade salted caramel, apple pie bars are just as delicious as apple pie, but much simpler to make.
+You’ll love this fun twist on a classic dessert!

 Without a doubt, apple pie is my favorite dessert.
 I love the combination of sweet and tart spiced apples with the buttery, flaky pie crust.
 It’s cozy, comforting, and simply irresistible.
 I have the recipe memorized and make it year-round, not just at Thanksgiving.
-Today’s recipe for apple pie bars is the bar version of my salted caramel apple pie (the first apple pie recipe I ever shared on Sally’s Baking Addiction!).
+Today’s recipe is the bar version of my salted caramel apple pie (the first apple pie recipe I ever shared on Sally’s Baking Addiction!).
 While I love the pie making process, sometimes we don’t have hours to prepare a dessert– which is where apple pie BARS come in.
-No pie crust but same delicious flavors.
-Let’s do this!
+No pie crust, but same delicious flavors.

 3 Layers to Salted Caramel Apple Pie Bars

 - Shortbread Crust: The buttery shortbread crust is just like my favorite pie crust recipe, only easier.
-And perfect as the base layer for all your favorite bar desserts.
-I actually use the same shortbread crust in my recipe for raspberry streusel bars and double the recipe to make the crust for my lemon bars.
-It comes together quickly and seamlessly– no need to wait for pie dough to chill.
+It’s simply perfect as the base layer for all your favorite bar desserts.
+I actually use the same shortbread crust in my recipe for raspberry streusel bars and double the recipe for my lemon bars.
+It comes together quickly– no waiting for pie dough to chill.